CRIMSON VELVET

 “And truth makes monsters of women?”

-“I don’t mind monsters,” she replied, stepping closer.
+“I don’t mind monsters,” she replied, stepping closer, her voice dropping to a dangerous whisper.
 “They tend to tell the truth when they’re hungry.”

 ReTaaj stepped out of her heels, her bare feet soundless on the marble floor.
 Jibraan loosened his tie and tossed it onto the sofa.
 His jacket hit the ground next.